 First paint in the rough forms of the blades in a light grey using a soft brush, and add a tall rectangular selection border around them.
 Next, open the Radial Blur filter and repeat the steps from 13 but at a much higher setting to increase the blurring effect.
 With this complete, erase parts of the propeller that overlap the hub and refine any unsatisfactory elements with a soft-edged brush.

 12. Adding and Refining Details

 Further detailing now takes place on other areas of the P-26.
-First, the red and white stripes are added to the rudder taking care to keep the number of stripes accurate.
-Now the layers that compose the landing gear fairing are combined and, on a new layer, duplicated and placed below all other layers in the P-26 stack to show the wheel on the far side.
+First, add the red and white stripes to the rudder, taking care to keep the number of stripes accurate.
+Now combine the layers that compose the landing gear fairing and, on a new layer, duplicate and place below all other layers in the P-26 stack to show the wheel on the far side.
 Darken the fairing to distinguish it from the closer wheel.
 Finally, use similar methods used to paint the forward wheels to detail the hub of the small tail wheel and its mounting bracket.